haqq-network/haqq/docs/basics/accounts.md

 ### Address conversion

-The `Haqqd debug addr <address>` can be used to convert an address between hex and bech32 formats.
+The `haqqd debug addr <address>` can be used to convert an address between hex and bech32 formats.
 For example:

 :::: tabs
 ::: tab Bech32